comet-ml/opik/apps/opik-documentation/documentation/docs/evaluation/manage_datasets.md

 ```

 :::tip
 Opik automatically deduplicates items that are inserted into a dataset when using the Python SDK.
 This means that you can insert the same item multiple times without duplicating it in the dataset.
+This combined with the `get_or_create_dataset` method means that you can use the SDK to manage your datasets in a "fire and forget" manner.
 :::

 Instead of using the `DatasetItem` class, you can also use a dictionary to insert items to a dataset.
 The dictionary should have the `input` key while the `expected_output` and `metadata` are optional: